What is Generally Accepted Accounting Principles(GAAP)?

 - Presentation—How many items, subtotals, and totals should be displayed in the financial statements, and how aggregation will be done in the financial statements

 - Disclosure—what type of information should be displayed to the users in the financial statements.

 Methods of Generally Accepted Accounting Principles(GAAP)

-- Monetary Unit Assumption: All the financial transactions of a business should be capable of being expressed in a monetary unit and if it is not possible to do so, then it should not be recorded in the books of accounts of the business.
+- Monetary Unit Assumption: All the financial transactions should be clearly disclosed so that they capable to expressed in a monetary unit of the business.

-- Accounting Period: This principle entails that the accounting process of a business should be completed within a certain time period which is usually a financial year or a calendar year.
-Thus, every transaction which relates to a particular accounting period will form a part of the financial statements prepared for that period.
+- Accounting Period: This principle says that the accounting process of a business should be completed with a particular time period and after that new financial year should be started.
+Every year from a certain time to a particular time period the financial statements should be prepared

-- Historical Cost Concept: As a general rule, when certain economic resources or assets are acquired by an enterprise, they are recorded as per the cash or cash equivalent actually spent to acquire that resource or asset on the transaction date – even if the transaction happened the previous day or ten years ago.
-This would result in the value of the remaining asset constant irrespective of the accounting period.
-The market value of the asset is not taken into account unless specifically required by law or an accounting standard.
+- Historical Cost Concept: FASB says that when you acquire certain economic resources or assets then they are recorded as per the cash which is spent on to acquire that resource.
+Whether that transaction happened the previous day or ten years ago.
+The market value of the asset is not taken into account unless the accounting standard.

-- Matching Concept: This concept requires the revenue for a particular period to be matched with its corresponding expenditure so as to show the true profit for the period.
+- Matching Concept: This concept says that the revenue for a particular period should be matched with the corresponding expenditure so as to show the true profit for the period.

-- Accrual Basis of Accounting: This principle requires all revenue and expenditure to be recorded in the period it is actually incurred and not when cash or cash equivalent has been received/spent.
-The earning of the income and the incurring of the expenditure is important, irrespective of the corresponding cash flow.
+- Accrual Basis of Accounting: This principle says all revenue and expenditure to be recorded in the incurred time period and not when the process of cash has been taken place.